Hillary's America: The Secret History of the Democratic Party

 The film was the top-grossing political documentary of 2016, grossing $13 million against a $5 million budget.
 It was heavily panned by critics; review aggregation website Metacritic declared it the worst-received film of 2016.
 It was nominated for five Golden Raspberry Awards, and won four, including Worst Picture (a first for a documentary film), as well as Worst Director and Worst Actor for D'Souza.
-It is considered to be one of the worst films of all time.

 Background

 Dinesh D'Souza, a conservative author and commentator who co-directed Hillary's America, is known for also directing 2016: Obama's America (2012), which criticized incumbent president Barack Obama during the 2012 presidential election, and America: Imagine the World Without Her (2014) arguing against liberal critiques of its history, including the theft of Native American and Mexican lands, black slavery, contemporary foreign policy, and its capitalist system.

 Synopsis

-The film begins with scenes of D'Souza at the halfway house where he spent time due to a conviction for making an illegal political contribution.
+The film begins with scenes of D'Souza at the halfway house where he spent time due to his conviction for making an illegal political contribution.
 The film then switches to examining and criticizing the history of the Democratic Party, from Andrew Jackson to the present day.
 D'Souza is portrayed going into a basement archive of the DNC Headquarters where he reveals secrets of the party's history.

 The film offers an interpretation of the origins of the Democratic Party in a brief outline, then examines the racism of one of its founders, President Andrew Jackson.
 It goes on to describe how Jackson and the Democratic Party passed legislation that brutally expelled Native Americans from their land and created the reservation system.
 This is followed by a political analysis of the historical record of the Democratic Party in the North and South in supporting and defending the institution of slavery and ensuring its spread into the western territories.
 It examines the founding of the Republican Party which D'Souza personally suggests was a reaction to the support of slavery by the Democratic Party and their endorsement and defense of fugitive slave laws.

 The film then argues the Democratic Party opposed the Reconstruction Amendments to the United States Constitution.
 The film argues that the Democratic Party had close ties to the Ku Klux Klan in the 19th and 20th centuries, including the accusation that Democratic President Woodrow Wilson supported the KKK and racial segregation, opposed anti-lynching legislation, manipulated New Deal legislation in the 1930s to keep African Americans from benefiting, and opposed civil rights legislation of the 1960s.